refutationalist/saur/README.md

 # Sam's AUR

 This is a personal repo of packages for [Arch Linux](http://archlinux.org).
-Some of these are forks wanting a merge, modifications of modified software, or in acouple of cases, packages I'm maintaining in AUR.
+Some of these are forks wanting a merge, modifications of modified software, or in a couple of cases, packages I'm maintaining in AUR.

 Most of these packages are for use in my radio studio for shows including [Ask an Atheist with Sam Mulvey](https://atheist.radio), [Radio Tacoma KTAH-LP 101.9](http://radiotacoma.org), and [KTQA-LP](http://ktqa.org).